ZalZarak/IR-DRL-RGBD-to-3D-Pose/README.md

 Please ensure you read through all the sections to understand how to use the project effectively.

 ## RGBD-to-3D-Pose Intgration
 This fork provides an example integration of [RGBD-to-3D-Pose](https://github.com/ZalZarak/RGBD-to-3D-Pose) into this repo.
+Last tested commit: f03256e

 - Clone the project
 - Clone RGBD-to-3D-Pose as submodule: